LeNguyenAnhKhoa/Hallucination-Detection/README.md

 ### Submission
 - View files in folder `notebook` to easily run prediction and evaluation.
 - We also put the testing and evaluation code of the models in these files for easier running.
+- View `.txt` file in each subtask folder for more prompts.